A study from the NHTSA shows that underinflated and worn out tires can increase the risk of a car crash significantly.

-Based on the findings of the study, it can be concluded that it is extremely important not only to inflate the tires properly, but also to monitor the tread depth of the tires.
-This fact is reinforced by the statistics of the study that show that tire related accidents are more likely to occur when the tire tread is worn out.
+Based on the findings of the study, it can be concluded that it is extremely important not only to inflate the tires properly but also to monitor the tread depth of the tires.
+This fact is reinforced by the statistics of the study that show that tire-related accidents are more likely to occur when the tire tread is worn out.

 The study also revealed that the crash rates were 2.4 percent when the tires had proper tread depth.
 However, when the tires were underinflated or worn out, the crash rates rose to 26 percent.
-It is recommended that that drivers should purchase new tires when the tread depth is 4/32” and some all-weather grip is still present.
+It is recommended that drivers should purchase new tires when the tread depth is 4/32” and some all-weather grip is still present.

-If you drive a motor vehicle, you should ensure that the tires are in a good condition at all times.
+If you drive a motor vehicle, you should ensure that the tires are in good condition at all times.
 Things are much easier if you have a tire pressure monitor installed in your vehicle, but if you don’t have one, you can always use a tire pressure gauge to check the pressure of your tires on a regular basis.

 Seeking legal help in a car accident case

-It is the responsibility of all drivers to ensure that their vehicle are in a proper and safe working condition and pose no threat to anyone on the road.
+It is the responsibility of all drivers to ensure that their vehicle is in a proper and safe working condition and pose no threat to anyone on the road.
 If you have been injured in an accident caused by a driver who failed to maintain his/her vehicle properly, you may have a car accident claim.
 You should get in touch with a competent and qualified St. Louis car crash lawyer to understand your rights.
 Call (314) 361-4242 for a free consultation.